eduardoestrella/cPanel-automated-system-backup/README.md

 - ```$cpanelUsername = "";``` cPanel User Account
 - ```$cpanelPassword = "";``` cPanel Password Account

-2. Upload index.php and lib folder to your web hosting.
+2 Upload index.php and lib folder to your web hosting.
-3. Configure a cron task in your web hosting to run CP-ASB script every day.
+3 Configure a cron task in your web hosting to run index.php script every day.

 # Tips